Arizona State vs. Oregon State NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Arizona State and its opponents have scored at least 60 points -- this matchup's over/under -- just two times this season.
+- Arizona State and its opponents have scored at least 60 points only twice this year.

-- So far this season, 50% of Oregon State's games (5/10) have had more combined points than Saturday's over/under of 60.
+- Oregon State's games have gone over 60 points in five of 10 chances this season.

-- The two teams combine to average 64.8 points per game, 4.8 more than the over/under in this contest.
+- Saturday's over/under is 4.8 points lower than the two team's combined 64.8 points per game average.

-- This contest's total is 12.5 points above the 47.5 these two squads combine to surrender per game this season.
+- These two squads combine to allow 47.5 points per game, 12.5 fewer than this contest's over/under.

-- The average total in Sun Devils games this season is 52.6, 7.4 points fewer than Saturday's over/under of 60 .
+- Sun Devils games have an average total of 52.6 points this season, 7.4 fewer than Saturday's over/under.

-- The 59.8 PPG average total in Beavers games this season is 0.2 points fewer than this game's over/under.
+- The 60 over/under in this game is 0.2 points higher than the 59.8 average total in Beavers games this season.

 Arizona State Stats and Trends

-- So far this season, the Sun Devils have been installed as favorites by a 2.5-point margin or more seven times and are 3-4 ATS in those contests.
+- The Sun Devils have an ATS record of 3-4 in their seven games as a favorite of 3 points or more so far this season.

-- Arizona State's games this year have hit the over in 55.6% of its opportunities (five times in nine games with a set point total).
+- Arizona State's games this year have hit the over on five of nine set point totals (55.6%).

-- Arizona State is 4-2 against the spread and 7-0 overall this season when the team scores more than 26.3 points.
+- Arizona State is 4-2 against the spread and 7-0 overall in games when it puts up more than 26.3 points.

-- Arizona State is 4-3 against the spread and 6-2 overall when the team totals over 388.1 yards.
+- Arizona State is 4-3 against the spread and 6-2 overall when the team churns out more than 388.1 yards.

-- The Sun Devils have turned the ball over five more times (20 total) than the Beavers have forced a turnover (15) this season.
+- The Sun Devils have turned the ball over 20 times this season, five more turnovers than the Beavers have forced (15).

 - Find the latest spread and moneyline odds for Arizona State at SISportsbook.